 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 The funded status alone is not appropriate for assessing the need for future contributions.
 The funded status is also not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations.
-The funded ratio, as can be seen in Table 4 of this report, decreased from 98.6% to 93.3% between the valuations primarily due to the change in assumptions effective with this valuation.
-When compared to the 2016 results under the new assumptions, the funded ratio actually increased from 91.9%.
-This is due to gains from salaries increasing more slowly than expected and no retirements during the year.
-If the market value of assets were used rather than the actuarial value, the funded ratio would be 92.1%.
+The funded ratio, as can be seen in Table 4 of this report, increased from 93.3% to 96.7% between the valuations.
+This is due to gains from salaries increasing less than expected and one termination before retirement during the year.
+If the market value of assets were used rather than the actuarial value, the funded ratio would be 96.4%.